hbs-rcs/hbsgrid-docs/docs/storage.md

 | 25 | Harvard | Way |
 | 86| Brattle | St |

-1. Create a database table specifying the maximum size of each column--for this example, we will specify that all columns are char with a maximum length of 20.
-Please note that you can modify your table at a later time, e.g., switching from  char(20) to char(30).
-2. Prepare the import folder:
+#### 1. Move your data to the appropriate import folder

+Prepare an import folder and ensure it has the appropriate permissions:
 `mkdir /export/mdb_external/import/jharvard`
 `chmod 700 /export/mdb_external/import/jharvard`

-Move your data to this import folder
+Move your data to this import folder:
 `mv SampleData.txt /export/mdb_external/import/jharvard`

 !
 Note that mv moves the file, as opposed to cp which copies the file!
 `cp SampleData.txt /export/mdb_external/import/jharvard`

+#### 2. Within MariaDB, create the database table that will hold the imported data
-Log into MariaDB
+Log into MariaDB and create table that will hold imported data:
 `mysql -h HOSTNAME -u jharvard -p`

+Create a database table specifying the maximum size of each column--e.g., below we specify that all columns are char with a maximum length of 20.
+Please note that you can modify your table at a later time, e.g., switching from  char(20) to char(30):
-Within MariaDB, create table that will hold imported data `use jharvard_database; create table table_import (Column_1 char(20), Column_2 char(20), Column_3 char(20));`
+`use jharvard_database; create table table_import (Column_1 char(20), Column_2 char(20), Column_3 char(20));`

-Within MariaDB, import data
+#### 3. Within MariaDB, import the data:

-load data local infile ‘/export/mdb_external/import/jharvard/SampleData.txt’ into table table_import fields terminated by ‘|’ lines terminated by ‘\n’ ignore 1 lines;
+`load data local infile ‘/export/mdb_external/import/jharvard/SampleData.txt’ into table table_import fields terminated by ‘|’ lines terminated by ‘\n’ ignore 1 lines;`

-Please note our command has 4 sections:
+The command above has 4 sections:

-(1) load data local infile ‘/export/mdb_external/import/jharvard/SampleData.txt’
+(1) `_load data local infile ‘/export/mdb_external/import/jharvard/SampleData.txt’`
 specify file to import
-(2) into table table_import
+(2) `into table table_import`
 specify table that will hold the imported data
+(3) `fields terminated by ‘|’ lines terminated by ‘\n’`
+specify delimiters (the character which splits data or text into separate fields).
+More information about delimiters can be found here: [https://mariadb.com/kb/en/delimiters/].
+(4) `ignore 1 lines`
-(3) fields terminated by ‘|’ lines terminated by ‘\n’ specify delimiters (Click here for more information) (4) ignore 1 lines include this only if your file includes column header information Official documentation for this command may be found at [https://mariadb.com/kb/en/mariadb/load-data-infile/].
+include this only if your file includes column header information
+Official documentation for this command may be found at [https://mariadb.com/kb/en/mariadb/load-data-infile/].

+#### 4. Validate the import
-We can check do a preliminary check on the first 10 rows of our data via
+Do a preliminary check on the first 10 rows of our data:

-select * from table_import limit 10;
+`select * from table_import limit 10;`

-Log out of MariaDB
+Log out of MariaDB:

->exit;
+`exit;`

-Delete import folder
+#### 5. Remove your data from the import folder

-rm -rf /export/mdb_external/import/jharvard
+`rm -rf /export/mdb_external/import/jharvard`

 ## Additional MariaDB Resources {#additional-mariadb-resources}